French Imperial Army (1804–1815): Cuirassiers

 The heavy cavalry, wearing a heavy cuirass (breastplate) and helmets of brass and iron and armed with straight long sabres, pistols, and later carbines.
 Like medieval knights, they served as mounted shock troops.
 Because of the weight of their armour and weapons, both the trooper and the horse had to be big and strong, and could put a lot of force behind their charge.
 Though the cuirass could not protect against direct musket fire, it could deflect ricochets and shots from long range, and offered some protection from pistol shots.
 More importantly, the breastplates protected against the swords and lances of opposing cavalry.
 Napoleon often combined all of his cuirassiers and carabiniers into a cavalry reserve, to be used at the decisive moment of the battle.
 In this manner, they proved to be an extremely potent force on the battlefield.
 The British, in particular, who mistakenly believed the cuirassiers were Napoleon's bodyguards, and would later come to adapt their distinctive helmets and breastplates for their own Household Cavalry.
 There were originally 25 cuirassier regiments, reduced to 12 by Napoleon initially who later added three more.
 At the beginning of his rule, most of the cuirassier regiments were severely understrength, so Napoleon ordered the best men and horses to be allocated to the first 12 regiments, while the rest were reorganised into dragoons.

-Below is an abbreviated list of cuirassier regiments: